Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits take-off, landing, or operation of drones from or on any City facility, park, or open space area without a permit, except in three designated Unmanned Aircraft Flying Areas.
+Prohibits takeoff, landing, or operation of drones from or on any city facility, park, or open space without a permit, except in three designated UAS flying areas (East Reservoir, Hutchinson Park, Wright Street Park).
+Bans drones in Bear Creek Lake Park and William F. Hayden Park.
+Requires photo/video permit for commercial use.

 Restrictions